 |As part of our mission, the Union County Humane Society provides low-cost spay/neuter services for barn and feral cats

-residing in Union and Logan Counties.
+residing in Union County.

 Every cat spayed or neutered at UCHS will receive a rabies shot, unless you have written proof of a shot given by a vet.

 All cats seen at the barn/feral cat clinic will have their left ear tipped, to the discretion of our vet, in order to indicate that they have been spayed/neutered.

 Total cost is $60 for spays (female) and $50 for neuters (males).

 WHY DO WE EAR TIP BARN/FERAL CLINIC CATS?